rpyaduvanshi950/ai-automation-agents/README.md

 Contributions are welcome!
 To add a new agent or improve existing ones:
 1. Fork the repo
 2. Add your `.json` workflow in a new or existing agent folder
+3. Add a `README.md` in your agent folder
-3. Update this README with your agent details
+4. Update this main README with your agent details
-4. Open a pull request
+5. Open a pull request

 ---

 ## 📬 Contact & Tutorials
-- For questions, open an issue or contact [Dharmik Solanki](mailto:dharmiksolanki@gmail.com)
+- For questions, open an issue or contact [puspender](mailto:puspender23@iitk.ac.com)
-- Subscribe on [YouTube](https://www.youtube.com/@debugging_dost) for step-by-step video guides!
+-

+BY Pushpender